Chandler Domestic Violence Lawyers | Attorneys for Freedom Law Firm

 Misdemeanors and some felonies are eligible for “Diversion” programs.
 Diversion programs are designed to focus on two things: 1) rehabilitate the defendant: provide the defendant with tools to prevent the behavior from being repeated; 2) make the victim whole: ensure the defendant financially reimburses the victim for any financial loss incurred as a result of the defendant’s behavior.
 Upon successfully completing a diversion program, the defendant’s case is dismissed with prejudice (the charges can never be brought again).

-The attorneys at the Attorneys for Freedom law firm in Chandler, AZ have decades of experience defending domestic violence charges, including cases that have gone to trial.
-To schedule a Strategy Session with an experienced domestic violence attorney who will aggressively defend these charges, contact us or call our office at 480-755-7110.
+The attorneys at The Attorneys For Freedom law firm in Chandler, AZ have decades of experience defending domestic violence charges, including cases that have gone to trial.
+To schedule a Strategy Session with an experienced domestic violence attorney who will aggressively defend these charges, as long as they have resulted from a self-defense-related matter, contact us or call our office at 480-755-7110.

 Arizona Office Address: